top of page

 Acerca del evento

-Join Us for the Launch of “What’s Your Thing?”
+Join Us for “What’s Your Thing?”.
 This photo exhibit explores a powerful question we often ask our patients on the autism spectrum in clinic: “What’s your thing?”
 We’ve heard about sharks, igneous rocks, clocks, Def Leppard, Star Wars, SpongeBob — each one meaningful in its own way.

 Sometimes the answers come from kids and young adults.
 Other times, from families whose eyes light up as they talk about their loved one’s special interest — something that brings focus, excitement, and connection.